deichdeich/geod/README.md

 This is a collection of code made to perform numerical integration and then do analysis of that data.

 The integrator is written in C and can be found in geod_src.
-It is designed to integrate trajectories in phase spaces of arbitrary dimensionality, and is highly modular, so that adding a new equation of motion just means adding one more C source file.
+It is designed to integrate large grids of trajectories for arbitrary equations of motion The code is highly modular: adding another equation of motion is just adding a function to a source file.

 It was written at UIUC in order to do very high-resolution integrations of geodesics to look for chaos in modified theories of gravity.
 To that end, it is an implementation of an RKF7(8) integrator, meaning